-Vice President Pence holds coronavirus briefing on White House efforts
+21 people on Grand Princess cruise ship off California test positive for coronavirus, Pence says

 President Trump has defended his administration's response to the outbreak amid criticism from Democrats and some medical health professionals.
 He said Pence was "working 20 hours a day or more" to spearhead prevention efforts during a Fox News town hall Thursday in Scranton, Pa.

 Earlier Friday, Trump signed an $8.3 billion spending package to provide funds to federal agencies and state and local government to battle the disease.
+He visited the Centers for Disease Control and Prevention (CDC) in Atlanta later in the day after initially canceling a scheduled visit.

+He said the canceling was because of suspected coronavirus case at the CDC.
+It was rescheduled after the person tested negative for the virus.